rohanmaheshwari430/MessageBrowserAngularApp/README.md

 # RohanPearl

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.23.
+It utilizes the Angular Material Library and Pearl AWS API to pipeline and display browsable message data on a simple web application.

 ## Development server